•Here

 •</ul>

-HTML Definition Term Lists
+•HTML Definition Term Lists

-•Make definition lists as seen in dictionaries using the <dl> tag.
-These lists displace the term word just above the definition itself for a unique look.
-It's wise to bold the terms to displace them further.
+definition itself for a unique look.
+It's wise to bold the terms to displace

 –<dl> - defines the start of the list